 There are lots of great places to eat in Hastings.
 There is a good pub-restaurant called Pissarros just a few yards up the road from the Quaker Meeting House in South Terrace, or else going into the town centre there are some interesting places in Robertson Street including The Owl and The Pussycat, Bullett’s café (currently open Wednesdays to Saturdays only), and a snug little Italian restaurant called Rustico.
 Walking westwards along the sea front from there in the direction of the pier you will find Mungos, a dog-friendly cafe/restaurant, serving food cooked to order and a range of bottled beers and ciders.
 A little further on, almost opposite the pier and next to the White Rock Theatre, the White Rock Hotel always has some interesting “real ales” and an attractive food menu, while just opposite the cafe on the pier offers tasty food and drink along with delightful views along the coast in both directions.

 Turning in the other direction to the Old Town, George Street contains friendly coffee shops such as Hanushkas, another dog-friendly location, and Aroma, and also quality restaurants like Whites and Lathams.
-At the eastern end of the street is the popular Dragon Bar, while at the western end is the Albion pub – with a good selection of real ales and ciders as well as friendly coffee shops such as Hanushkas and Aroma, and the surprising Boulevard Bookshop which, in the evenings, transforms itself from a second-hand bookshop into a lively Thai restaurant!
+At the eastern end of the street is the popular Dragon Bar, while at the western end is the Albion pub – with a good selection of real ales and ciders as well as good food and a lively music scene.
+Nearby is the surprising Boulevard Bookshop which, in the evenings, transforms itself from a second-hand bookshop into a lively Thai restaurant!
 At the end of George Street turn left into the High Street to find Judges Bakery, which featured in The Independent newspaper’s 2006 guide to the top 50 food stores in Britain.
 Various kinds of organic bread are freshly baked on the premises each day, and they also have a wide selection of other organic food and drink of all kinds.
 Right next to Judges, don’t miss the wonderful Penbuckles cheese and wine shop, specialising in local produce.
 Almost opposite is the popular Jenny Lind pub, with an impressive array of real ales and a regular schedule of live music.